Freedom in the World

 Kim Il-sung solidified his control after the war, purging rivals, consigning thousands of political prisoners to labor camps, and fostering an extreme personality cult that promoted him as North Korea’s “Great Leader.”
 Marxism was replaced by the “Juche” (translated as “self-reliance”) ideology, which combines extreme nationalism, xenophobia, and the use of state terror.
 After Kim Il-sung died in 1994, he was proclaimed “Eternal President,” but power passed to his son, Kim Jong-il.

-The end of the Cold War and its associated Soviet and Chinese subsidies led to the collapse of North Korea’s command economy.
+The end of the Cold War and associated subsidies from the Soviet Union and China led to the collapse of North Korea’s command economy.
 Decades of severe economic mismanagement were exacerbated by harsh floods in 1995 and 1996, resulting in a famine that killed at least a million people.
 As many as 300,000 North Koreans fled to China in search of food, despite a legal ban on leaving the country.
 In 1995, North Korea allowed the United Nations and private humanitarian aid organizations to undertake one of the world’s largest famine-relief operations.
-Despite continuing food shortages over the next decade, the DPRK in 2005 instructed the UN World Food Programme to either switch from humanitarian relief to development assistance or leave North Korea.
 The DPRK continues to force the international community to bear the burden of feeding its citizens while it devotes resources to its military.

-The emergence of black markets helped to deal with extreme shortages, and illicit traders smuggled in goods of all kinds from China.
+The emergence of black markets helped to deal with extreme shortages of food and other goods, and illicit traders smuggled in items of all kinds from China.
 The regime instituted halting economic reforms in 2002, easing price controls, raising wages, devaluing the currency, and giving factory managers more autonomy.
 China and South Korea also continued to provide aid, fearing that state collapse could lead to massive refugee outflows, military disorder, the emergence of criminal gangs and regional warlords, and a loss of state control over nuclear weapons.

 In April 2009, the DPRK tested a long-range missile and announced its withdrawal from the Six-Party Talks.
-A second nuclear weapons test was conducted in May.
 In response, the UN Security Council unanimously passed Resolution 1874, which tightened weapons-related financial sanctions and called on all governments to search North Korean shipments for illicit weapons.

-Inter-Korean relations had begun to thaw only a few months after the Cheonan incident.
-North Korea agreed to return to Six-Party Talks and resumed bilateral talks with South Korea, and the North Korean government even invited Western media to Pyongyang to attend the 65th Anniversary of the Workers’ Party of Korea on October 15.
-However, in response to joint US-South Korean live fire military exercises in the West Sea, North Korea conducted a surprise attack on South Korea’s Yeonpyeong Island on November 23.
-South Korea launched a counterattack, and the exchange lasted an hour; the shelling resulted in a number of South Korean casualties.
-The year ended with tensions on the Korean peninsula at their highest levels since the Korean War, with the South Korean public calling for military retaliation.
+While inter-Korean relations had begun to thaw only a few months after the Cheonan incident, North Korea responded to joint U.S.-South Korean live fire military exercises in the West Sea with a surprise attack on South Korea’s Yeonpyeong Island on November 23.
+South Korea launched a counterattack, and the exchange lasted an hour; the shelling resulted in a number of South Korean casualties, including the first civilian deaths since the Korean War.

 All media outlets are run by the state.
 Televisions and radios are permanently fixed to state channels, and all publications are subject to strict supervision and censorship.
 Internet access is restricted to a few thousand people, and foreign websites are blocked.
 Still, the black market provides alternative information sources, including cellular telephones, pirated recordings of South Korean dramas, and radios capable of receiving foreign programs.